 Initially, shipbuilding was the primary moneymaker here.
 In the 1800s, during the days of the great tall ships (or Down Easters, as they were often called), more wooden ships were built in Maine than any other state in the country, and many were constructed along Penobscot Bay.
 This golden age of billowing sails and wooden sailing ships came to an end with the development of the steam engine.
 By 1900, sailing ships were no longer a viable commercial venture in Maine.
 However, as you will see when traveling the coast, the tall ships have not entirely disappeared—some, albeit tiny in number compared to the 1800s heyday, have been revived as recreational boats known as windjammers.
 Today, once again, there are more tall ships along Penobscot Bay than anywhere else in the country.

-Elsewhere in The Mid-Coast Region
+- The Mid-Coast Region